Dummies bring comfort and security to thousands of babies and young children, yet many parents find them a controversial

-The main clear advantage is that a dummy is most probably the quickest technique to soothe your baby and quiet any crying that you’ve already tried to solve with other methods such as changing their nappy or giving them a feed.
+The main clear advantage is that a dummies are most probably the quickest technique to soothe your baby and quiet any crying that you’ve already tried to solve with other methods such as changing their nappy or giving them a feed.

 A dummy is particularly helpful if you’re taking your bundle of joy on a flight or in a public space that you want to avoid them crying.

 There has also been some research that suggests that dummies help reduce the risk of SIDS (sudden infant death syndrome).

 What are the disadvantages of using a dummy?

 For babies, a problem can be that they are vulnerable to picking up illnesses so it’s important to check that your baby’s dummy is clean at all times and only put it in their mouth once sterilised.

 Research has also suggested that sucking a dummy can lead to an increased risk of ear infections, as any bacteria that sits on the dummy can find its way to the ear passages.

 How can I get my child to give up their dummy?

 1. Get your dentist to help Take your child for a check-up and ask the dentist explain to them how they could get Bugs Bunny teeth if they don’t give up the dummy.
 Your child has probably heard you moaning about the dummy for ages and won’t take anything you say about it seriously.
 So there’s more chance they’ll believe the dentist than you.